 Local places to go

-Acting (Audio description, BSL) - Ed Theatres
+Theatre (Audio description, BSL) - Edinburgh Theatres

 They aim to be accessible to all.
 All of their Front of House staff undergo disability awareness training and will be pleased to assist you should you require any information or help.

 All performances with BSL, Captioning and Audio Description are listed here: http://www.edtheatres.com/access